Rules and Regulations

 - Garbage receptacles are provided and renters shall leave the facility in a clean and sanitary condition at the end of the day.

-- If the Facility is left unkempt, a $50.00 fee will be applied to your credit card.
+- If the Facility is left unkempt, a clean-up fee will be applied to your credit card.

 Youth Group/Group Camping